UniBreakfast/UniBreakfast/README.md

     <li>writing casual games (snake, tetris, sapper, etc.)</li>
     <li>group flipped class</li>
     <li>live coding (I code in front of students with comments along the way)</li>
+    <li>transfer of skills of advanced use of the prime development apps and tools</li>
   </ul>

 </details>